waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 is found in the system.
 This "update_osm_file.sh" will automatically run when the "target" text file and your region OSM data file are found in "sources" directory.

-The produced OSM data file can be used to initial a new database with up to date data without having to download new region OSM data file.
+The produced OSM data file can be used to initial a new database with up-to-date data without having to download new region OSM data file, this is providing that the data file is kept up-to-date from the database initialization step.

 To ensure data safety and facilitate disaster recovery, consider the following backup options: